 Many students are nervous about what to expect on their actual International English Language Testing System (IELTS) test day.
 The best way to ensure that everything goes smoothly is to know what to expect.
 The owners of the IELTS exam must protect the integrity of the IELTS test by enforcing a number of rules and regulations about what is allowed on test day.
 A great deal of these rules are designed to deter test takers from cheating.
 In this article, you will learn about what you are allowed to bring with you into an IELTS examination hall.
 These rules are enforced in Singapore and in every other country where the IELTS exam is held.

 What Documents Do I Need to Bring for the IELTS Test?

 A candidate must bring their current passport to the IELTS exam and this is the only form of identification that will be accepted at the test centre.
-Other forms of Identification such as

-If a candidate is below the age of 18 when booking their test, then they must also bring a completed consent form that has been signed by their parent or legal guardian with them along with their passport
+If a candidate is below the age of 18 when booking their test, then they must also bring a completed consent form that has been signed by their parent or legal guardian with them along with their passport.

 The above-mentioned documents are needed for all for sections of the IELTS test, including the speaking test, even if it is on a separate day.